 Charter School Unionization FAQ

-- Organizing Committee (OC).
-Representatives from each school who help form and build our union.
-The OC will be replaced by elected leadership after bylaws are put in place.
+- Site representatives.
+Elected from each school who help form and build our union.

 - Bargaining Team.
 Elected teachers from each school site who bargain our union contract.
 The Bargaining Team writes contract proposals based on input from teachers and communicates with their sites throughout the bargaining process.

 - Contract Action Team (CAT).
 Volunteers from each school site who help the Bargaining Team communicate with teachers at their school site and solicit input and feedback throughout the bargaining process.